 Asking two questions at once will give you confusing answers.
-For example, if you ask the question "Do you favor military action to oppose the Chechen terrorists leading the illegal effort to secede from the Russian Federation," the respondent will not know whether to comment on the legality of Chechen separatist movement or on the rightness of using force to oppose it?
+For example, if you ask the question "Do you favor police action in response to the illegal logging by companies owned by foreigners?" the respondent will not know whether to comment on the legality of logging or the foreign ownership of companies.